 Establishing lasting peace is the work of education. – Maria Montessori

-Walnut Park parents and prospective parents were invited on a “Silent Journey” one Saturday morning in October to get a “brief glimpse and hands-on experience to envision what the children do each day.
-Rather than instructing children as to what to do with the Montessori materials, teachers help by role modeling, guiding discovery and exploration, and encouraging a purposeful activity.”
+Walnut Park parents and prospective parents were invited on a “Silent Journey” one morning to get a brief glimpse and hands-on experience to envision what the children do each day.
+Rather than instructing children as to what to do with the Montessori materials, teachers, known as guides, help by role modeling, guiding discovery and exploration, and encouraging a purposeful activity.

 The Silent Journey took parents to different rooms to examine materials and collections on carefully organized shelves.
 Rooms are divided into dedicated spaces: geography, mathematics, art, library, reading, science, language, everyday living, and sensorial.
 Children pull out sequentially arranged work trays, books, geometric shapes – didactic materials to begin a work at colorful Lilliputian tables and chairs or on a rug or a mat they unroll.

 “The beauty of Montessori materials is that they are deliberately designed for multiple stages of learning,” adds another experienced lead-teacher.
 “A three-year old approaches a set of materials very differently than that of a five-year old.
 Visual and kinesthetic learners in these multi-age classrooms travel at their own pace of skill and comfort levels and are mentored by older children who in turn take great pride in their leadership skills.”

 Classrooms belong to the children and each child is responsible for a specific room duty, such as putting a designated area in order or wiping a lunch table.
 Holding a rose, a guide explains that when a child is upset with another, one child approaches the other with the “peace rose.”
 The one holding the rose speaks, the other listens.
 The rose changes hands as children learn to solve problems on their own.